This post was originally published in March 2019. Updated in January 2023.

 - Thyroid disorder.

-Women during perimenopause and menopause experience waves of intense heat which accompanied by sweating.
-Hormonal imbalances are responsible for causing hot flashes which are causing sweating.
+Women during perimenopause and menopause experience waves of intense heat which is accompanied by sweating.
+Hormonal imbalances are responsible for causing those hot flashes that increase sweating.

-Clammy hands could be a sign of a heart attack.
-So if you experience other symptoms associated with clammy hands, you should seek immediate help.
-Symptoms are like chest pain, shortness of breath, nausea, and pain in the arms and back.
+Also, clammy hands could be a sign of a heart attack.
+If you experience other symptoms associated with clammy hands, you should seek immediate help.
+Symptoms include chest pain, shortness of breath, nausea, and pain in the arms and back.

 Antiperspirant is super affordable and one of the most effective remedies you can use.
-It shrinks your sweat pores.
-So you can apply antiperspirant to your hand if you have frequent sweaty hands.
+It shrinks your sweat pores which would help people with sweaty hands.